Kev-Y-Huang/cs262-wire-protocols/NOTEBOOK.md

     * message is queued to be sent to user when they log in
 * User tries to send a message to a user that is logged in and has a queued message
     * message is sent to user immediately, queued messages stayed queued
-* User tries to log in to a user that is already logged in
+* User tries to log in to an account that is already logged in
-    * does not allow user to log in
+    * does not allow new user to log in
 * User deletes an account that has queued messages
     * deletes account and all queued messages